Cat Pastel

 wo zai shang'hai jian'guo de peng'you.

-"I in Shanghai meet [characterizes] friend" --> i.e.: "The/a friend I met in Shanghai".
+"I in Shanghai meet [modifies] friend" --> i.e.: "The/a friend I met in Shanghai".

 Here there is something else to notice, which is that the place (在上海/ zai shang’hai / “in Shanghai”) preceeds the verb (见过 / jian’guo / “meet”).
 Putting the subject aside (我 / wo / “I”), in Chinese we start with the background (time then place) then talk about the details (action, etc.).